SSI Versus SSDI: Two Distinct Programs for Disability

 Discuss SSI and SSDI with a Knowledgeable Lawyer

 This summary on the differences between SSI and SSDI provides general information, so it is important to consult with a skilled supplemental security income lawyer about your options.
-Our SSI/SSDI legal team at Steinhardt, Siskind and Associates, LLC can tell you more about eligibility and benefits after reviewing your circumstances, so please contact us today to schedule a consultation.
+Our SSI/SSDI legal team at Steinhardt, Siskind and Lieberman, LLC can tell you more about eligibility and benefits after reviewing your circumstances, so please contact us today to schedule a consultation.
 We have multiple law offices in Maryland, including Glen Burnie, Owings Mills, Ellicott City, and Annapolis.